LirongWu/awesome-graph-self-supervised-learning/README.md

 ## Contrastive Learning

 A general framework for contrastive learning is shown below.
 The two contrasting components may be local, contextual, or global, corresponding to node-level (marked in red), subgraph-level (marked in green), or graph-level (marked in yellow) information in the graph.
-The contrastive learning can thus contrast two views (at the *same* or *different* scales), which leads to two categories of algorithm: (1) same-scale contrasting, including local-local contrasting, context-context contrasting, and global-global contrasting; and (2) cross-scale contrasting, including local-context contrasting, local-global contrasting, and context-global contrasting.
+The contrastive learning can thus contrast two views (at the *same* or *different* scales), which leads to two categories of algorithm: (1) same-scale contrasting, including *Local-Local (L-L)* contrasting, *Context-Context (C-C)* contrasting, and *Global-Global (G-G)* contrasting; and (2) cross-scale contrasting, including *Local-Context (L-C)* contrasting, *Local-Global (L-G)* contrasting, and *Context-Global (C-G)* contrasting.

 <p align="center">
   <img src='./figs/contrasting_pretext.PNG' width="800">